SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Tips/Tips.md

 ```

-This is not really nice because if you forget to call `initialize` you may break Spec2 logic.
+This is not really nice because if you forget to call `initialize` you may break Spec logic.
 A better solution is the following one.

 #### Use on: and setModelBeforeInitialization: